 7) “You’re Weak.
 You Were Always Weak.
 You’ll Always Be Weak Until You Take Control.
 Now You Know The Truth About Peter.
 Be Strong, Harry.
 Avenge Me.
 Avenge Me!”

 Towards the finish of the film, Harry discovered that his closest companion and most exceedingly terrible adversary were the same person from the start.
 He began having hallucinations of his dad.
-At the point when Norman said these words to him, Harry threw a knife in his grasp at the mirror he saw Norman on, uncovering a mystery room that had Green Goblin’s suit, uniform, and weapons in it.
-After finding the entirety of this, Harry chose to turn into the next Goblin.
+At the point when Norman said these words to him, Harry threw a knife in his grasp at the mirror he saw Norman on, uncovering a mystery room that stored Green Goblin’s suit, and weapons in it.
+After finding this, Harry chose to turn into the next Goblin.

 8) “Uncle Ben Was Killed That Night For Being The Only One Who Did The Right Thing.”